dotnet/runtime/src/clr/Documentation/botr/garbage-collection.md

 ### SVR GC with concurrent GC off

 1. User thread runs out of allocation budget and triggers a GC.
-2. Server GC threads are woken up and calls SuspendEE to suspend managed threads.
+2. Server GC threads are woken up and call SuspendEE to suspend managed threads.
 3. Server GC threads do the GC work (same phases as in workstation GC without concurrent GC).